demisto/content/Packs/FeedRSS/Playbooks/RSS_Create_Indicators_From_Report_README.md

 The playbook:
 1. Extracts indicators from article content.
 2. Creates relationships between the extracted indicators and the report.
-3. Runs reputation commands on the extracted indicators.
+3. Runs enrich indicators command on the extracted indicators.

 Cortex XSOAR recommends that you configure a job to run every 12 hours to execute this playbook.